khub41/khub41/README.md

 - 👋 Hi, I’m @khub41
-I'm an enginneer and I'm currently learning DataScience in an insurance company.
-I'm interested in Hurricane Modeling and cartography.
+I'm an enginneer and a certified Data Scientist.
+I'm experienced in Python, machine learning, computer vision, data cleaning and feature engineering.
+Cartography, climate, health and insurance are my favourite subjects.

 <!---
 khub41/khub41 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.